September 15, 2025

 Facilitate instant payments, eliminating delays in transfers between accounts or platforms

-Additionally, LaaS offers real-time liquidity monitoring, financial exposure reports, and integration with audits, helping your company mitigate operational and regulatory risks, maintaining compliance with Bacen, CVM, and applicable regulations.
+Moreover, LaaS offers real-time liquidity monitoring, financial exposure reports, and integration with audits, helping your company mitigate operational and regulatory risks, maintaining compliance with Bacen, CVM, and applicable regulations.

 LaaS for exchanges and OTC desks: possibilities and limits